coleifer/peewee/docs/peewee/playhouse.rst

 .. py:class:: JSONField(dumps=None, *args, **kwargs)

     Field class suitable for storing and querying arbitrary JSON.
-When using this on a model, set the field's value to a Python object (either a `dict` or a `list`).
+When using this on a model, set the field's value to a Python object (either a ``dict`` or a ``list``).
 When you retrieve your value from the database it will be returned as a Python data structure.

     :param dumps: The default is to call json.dumps() or the dumps function.
 You can override this method to create a customized JSON wrapper.

     .. note:: You must be using Postgres 9.2 / psycopg2 2.5 or greater.

+    .. note:: If you are using Postgres 9.4, strongly consider using the :py:class:`BinaryJSONField` instead as it offers better performance and more powerful querying options.

     Example model declaration: